 First of all, Caesar, who believed that his conquest of Gaul was still not entirely complete, had his command in Gaul extended for a further five years.
 As a balance, Pompey was given a command in Spain and Libya, giving him control over several legions there.

-He was given a special dispensation that he could govern his provinces through representatives while he himself stayed in Rome.
-Pompey seemed to have liked the high life of the city and did not fancy going off to Libya or Spain for long periods of time.
-He was not like Caesar, who enjoyed life on campaign.
+He was given a special dispensation that he could govern his provinces through representatives while he stayed in Rome.
+Pompey seemed to have enjoyed the high life of the city and did not fancy going off to Libya or Spain for long periods.
+He was not like Caesar, who enjoyed life on the campaign.

-With Pompey in command in Spain and Libya and Caesar’s command extended, Crassus realized that he was being massively outshadowed by his peers and wanted some of the glory.
-His only real military success had been 14 years previously with the suppression of the Spartican rebellion, and that had been sullied by Pompey’s appearance.
+With Pompey in command in Spain and Libya and Caesar’s command extended, Crassus realized that he was being massively out shadowed by his peers and wanted some of the glory.
+His only real military success had been 14 years previously with the suppression of the Spartan rebellion, sullied by Pompey’s appearance.

 This is a transcript from the video series A History of Ancient Rome.
 Watch it now, on The Great Courses.